MicrosoftDocs/PowerShell-Docs/reference/5.1/PSDesiredStateConfiguration/Remove-DscConfigurationDocument.md

 ### -ThrottleLimit
 Specifies the maximum number of concurrent operations that can be established to run the cmdlet.
+If this parameter is omitted or a value of `0` is entered, then Windows PowerShell calculates an optimum throttle limit for the cmdlet based on the number of CIM cmdlets that are running on the computer.
+The throttle limit applies only to the current cmdlet, not to the session or to the computer.

 ```yaml
 Type: Int32